UPTAC-KomSai-v2/CMSC127-MP-Team7/README.md

 java -jar <insert JAR filename here>
 ```

-## App Guide
+## App Manual

 This is a banking app.

+### Main Menu

-The main menu features the buttons "Access Data Base", "Transaction", and "Close" button.
+The main menu features the buttons **Access Database**, **Transaction**, and **Close** button.

+**Access Database**
-Access Data base - > Brings you to the admin login page where in order to acces the admin options you need to input the correct username and password
+: Brings you to the admin login page where in order to acces the admin options you need to input the correct username and password

+**Transaction**
-Transaction - > Brings you to the account login page where you input the details of your account and if its correct your credentials will be used for input and outputs for the database.
+: Brings you to the account login page where you input the details of your account and if its correct your credentials will be used for input and outputs for the database.

+### Access Database (Admin User Page)

+**Create new Account**
-Create new Account - > brings you to a menu where you can either create a new user or a new credit/debit card.
+: Brings you to a menu where you can either create a new user or a new credit/debit card.
 For the new card, you would need to input the id of a user to attach the new account to.

+**Show All Accounts**
-Show all accounts - > brings you to a menu where you can view all of the users, credit accounts, and debit accounts.
+: Brings you to a menu where you can view all of the users, credit accounts, and debit accounts.

+**Update Account**
-Update account - > brings you to a menu where you are required to put the id of a user to update.
+: Brings you to a menu where you are required to put the id of a user to update.
 Before bringing you to the change menu, the information of the account will be displayed in case you get the wrong id

+**Delete Account**
-Delete account - > deletes a specified user given their id, before the delete is implemented, it would display the information of the user.
+: Deletes a specified user given their id, before the delete is implemented, it would display the information of the user.

+**Import/Export**
-Import/Export - > brings you to a menu where you would select a file type between JSON or CSV
+: Brings you to a menu where you would select a file type between JSON or CSV

+**Log Out**
-Log Out - > brings you back to the main menu, logging you out of the admin options
+: Brings you back to the main menu, logging you out of the admin options

-When being brought to the user account:
+### User Account Page

+**Balance**
-Balance - > displays account balance
+: Displays account balance

+**Transfer**
-Transfer - > asks for another accounts details and transfers funds to the other account
+: Asks for another accounts details and transfers funds to the other account

+**History**
-History - > displays all transactions made using the account
+: Displays all transactions made using the account

+**Deposit**
-Deposit - > deposits funds into the account
+: Deposits funds into the account

+**Withdraw**
-Withdraw - > withdraws money from the account
+: Withdraws money from the account

+**Log Out**
-Log out - > brings you back to the main menu
+: Brings you back to the main menu

+### Close

+Closes the app.